isomerpages/pmo-nccs/_singapores-climate-action/singapore-and-international-efforts.md

 **Singapore’s Pledge to Reduce Emissions**

 Prior to the UNFCCC Climate Change Conference in Copenhagen in 2009, Singapore pledged to reduce our greenhouse gas emissions by 16 per cent below business-as-usual (BAU) levels in 2020.
 In line with the agreement adopted in Paris in December 2015, Singapore has made a further commitment to reduce our Emissions Intensity by 36 per cent from 2005 levels by 2030, and stabilise our greenhouse gas emissions with the aim of peaking around 2030.

 On 31 March 2020, Singapore submitted its enhanced Nationally Determined Contribution (NDC) and Long-Term Low-Emissions Development Strategy (LEDS) document to the UNFCCC.
-Singapore's enhanced NDC now states an absolute emissions target to peak emissions at 65 MtCO<sub>2</sub>e around 2030.
-Singapore's LEDS builds on the enhanced NDC by aspiring to halve emissions from its peak to 33 MtCO<sub>2</sub>e by 2050, with a view to achieving net zero emissions as soon as viable in the second half of the century.
+Singapore’s enhanced NDC now states an absolute emissions target to peak emissions at 65 MtCO<sub>2</sub>e around 2030.
+Singapore’s LEDS builds on the enhanced NDC by aspiring to halve emissions from its peak to 33 MtCO<sub>2</sub>e by 2050, with a view to achieving net zero emissions as soon as viable in the second half of the century.

-This pledge is an ambitious one given our limited access to renewable energy and will require concerted effort by all stakeholders, including the Government, businesses, households and individuals.
+On 18 February 2022, Singapore announced that it will raise its ambition to achieve net zero emissions by or around mid-century.
+The government will consult closely with industry and citizen stakeholder groups to firm up and finalise Singapore’s plans before making a formal revision of the LEDS later in 2022.

-More details on Singapore’s climate actions can be found [<a href="/singapores-climate-action/mitigation-efforts/" target="_blank">here</a>](/singapores-climate-action/mitigation-efforts/).
+More details on Singapore’s climate actions can be found [here](https://www.nccs.gov.sg/singapores-climate-action/mitigation-efforts/).

 **Promoting International Co-operation on Climate Change**